 Scientists from all disciplines are increasingly looking for ways to make their voices heard.
 Some of the common activities researchers engage in include interacting with policymakers, pushing back against attacks on science, writing op-eds and open letters, and participating in the legal process by serving as an expert witness.

-In this informal workshop, attorneys from the Climate Science Legal Defense Fund will discuss these and other ways scientists can get involved in science advocacy, communication, and political engagement.
+In this informal workshop, Climate Science Legal Defense Fund attorney Augusta Wilson will discuss these and other ways scientists can get involved in science advocacy, communication, and political engagement.

 Topics we’ll discuss include: